 The last thing is you got to stop sugar, you got stopped caffeine, alcohol, cigarettes, all of those things are just racking your nervous system and making you very nervous and anxious.
 So the first thing that you can switch which is really easy is your sugar, switch into stevia.

 You can buy a bag of stevia at Walmart, it’s going to taste a little different than sugar the first week, but then you’ll get used to it.
 Then slowly start cutting out cigarettes.
 Now if you’re a coffee drinker, you can switch to yerba mate.
 It’s a clean energy and it doesn’t leave you jittery.
 We did it for a couple days and it completely changed how our nerves were.
 So, look into that.

 If you’re smoking cigarettes, get some Nicorette gum and cut back on your cigarettes.
 If you have an important meeting, or you have to see people and you’re very nervous, don’t drink coffee before you go see them.
 Just skip coffee until after your meeting, then you can treat yourself to Starbucks or whatever.
 But if you have to go around people and you’re nervous do not drink coffee in the morning.

 Okay, those are my tips today I hope this helps.
 Things are getting better.
 I’m talking more, I feel more grounded.
 I’m still twitching my feet at night, under the covers.
 Kind of makes me feel good.
 I know it’s kind of like stimming, but I only do it for like 10 minutes.
-That’s all I’m doing right now, everything else has gone.
+That is all I am doing right now, everything else has gone.
 You know, I went from 14 hour days of rocking back and forth to 10 minutes of, you know, twitching my feet in bed so making some good progress.

 Pat yourself on the back if you see any positive improvements, give yourself some credit and pat yourself on the back.
 I hope this helps.
-We’ll talk to you soon, like and subscribe and we’ll see you soon.
+We will talk to you soon, like and subscribe to this blog and we will see you back here soon.